Owner-Operated

 Best For:

-• • Understory clearing in mature timber stands
+• • Understory clearing beneath mature trees (selective clearing)

 Limitations:

-• • Rocky sites may slow work or cause equipment wear
+• • Rocky sites and hidden debris slow work and increase wear risk

 Before We Arrive